How to Create a Checklist in Microsoft Word

 3. Incorporate Necessary Items on Your Checklist

-Since a checklist contains a list of items you need to check and examine, make sure to include important things.
+Since a checklist form contains a list of items you need to check and examine, make sure to include important things.
 Make it as simple as possible.
 In order for you to remember easily, be precise on the task or routine you want to achieve.

 4. Recheck for Errors